 How Long Do Stair Lift Batteries Last?

-How long the batteries in your stair lift last will depends on a number of factors.
+The life of your stair lift batteries will depend on a number of factors.
 Ordinarily, with heavy use, a 1 to 3-year life expectancy can be enjoyed.
 With light use, 3 to 5 years.
-The following can have an effect on battery usage and life expectancy:
+The following factors can also have an effect on battery usage and life expectancy:

 - Brand of stair lift